 - Gathers and reports on compliance monitoring activities conducted by university departments;

-- Oversees data privacy compliance and manages data protection for the university;
+- Oversees data privacy compliance and advises on data protection for the university;

-- Provides methods for members of the university community to confidentially raise ethical or compliance issues or report possible violations; facilitates investigations and resolutions;
+- Oversees the university’s Ethics Matter campaign and provides methods for members of the university community to confidentially raise ethical or compliance issues or report possible violations; leads or facilitates investigations and resolutions;

 - Provides compliance-related training, education and communications.

-Schools, departments or initiatives and individuals in the GW community with ethical, compliance or privacy questions are encouraged to contact us.
+Members of the GW community with ethical or compliance related questions are encouraged to contact us.
 We are available and eager to speak with you.